MonihaPS/AI-Research-Logs/Transformers_arc/Readme.md

   <b>Fig 5: Encoder Diagram</b>
 </p>

-### The Decoder
+### The Decoder: The Autoregressive Generator
-Generates the output (e.g., a French translation).
-It uses **Masked Self-Attention** to ensure that when it predicts the next word, it cannot "peek" at the words that come after it.
+The Decoder is "Uni-directional" and Autoregressive.
+It generates one token at a time, using two unique mechanisms:

+1. **Masked Self-Attention**: During training, a look-ahead mask ensures the model cannot "peek" at future tokens.
+2. **Encoder-Decoder (Cross) Attention**: The Decoder "queries" the Encoder's output to find relevant information from the source text.

 <p align="center">
   <img src="images/Decoder Diagram.png" alt="Decoder Diagram" width="600">